Sajjon/K1/README.md

 assert(alice.publicKey.isValidECDSASignature(signature, unhashed: message)) // PASS
 ```

 Or alternatively `isValidECDSASignature:digest` or `isValidECDSASignature:hashed`.
-All variants takes a `ValidationInput` struct, which specifies if [malleaable signatures][mall] should be accepted or rejected.
+All variants takes a `ValidationOptions` struct, which specifies if [malleaable signatures][mall] should be accepted or rejected.

 # Schnorr Signature Scheme